splatch/horizon-stream/README.md

 This project is in early and active development, adding new features continually.

-For more details on the motivation behind the project and some high-level goals, see the "Introducing Lōkahi by OpenNMS"[LINK HERE] blog post.
+For more details on the motivation behind the project and some high-level goals, see the [Introducing Lōkahi by OpenNMS](https://www.opennms.com/en/blog/2023-06-07-introducing-lokahi-by-opennms/) blog post.

 ## Installation